-Prerequisite: Enrollment in the veterinary assistant program.
+Prerequisite: Enrollment in this course is limited to students enrolled in the veterinary assistant or veterinary technology program.

 This course introduces the practices and principles of interpersonal communication in both dyadic and group settings.
 Emphasis is on the communication process with clients and peers; issues addressed include perception, listening, self-disclosure, ethics, conflict management and nonverbal communication.
 Topics include understanding the human-animal bond and dealing with client and personal bereavement, and developing essential skills to open discussion lines, educate clients, negotiate during job hunting, resume building, and interview preparedness.
 (1.2)